lindaperez/17_bk_AI_Credit-Risk-Analysis/README.md

 * Proportion of correct predictions: **accuracy score** 57% Lower than some previous models.
 The **Precision:** is same to previous models 100%. **Recall:** The proportion of positive values correctly predicted is lower than some previous models 57%.

- ## Ensemble Learning **EasyEnsembleClassifier**
+ ### Ensemble Learning **EasyEnsembleClassifier**

 - Accuracy: 0.95
 - Precision: 0.1
 - Recall: 0.92
-- F1_score: 0.18
+- F1_score: 0.97

 Total Predictions 17205
 Correct predictions: 16403 95.34 %
 Incorrect predictions: 802 4.66 %

-## Summary:

-The metrics of the minority class (precision, recall, and F1 score) did not improved over those of random oversampling.
+### Summary

 ### Results Summary

+* The metrics of the minority class (precision, recall, and F1 score) did not improved over those of random oversampling.

+* The precision for loan status low risk is high, indicating that there are not high number of false positives in all models which indicates an reliable positive classification.
+The recall is more than 50% for all models, which is not indicative of hight amount of false negatives.
+The F1 score is over 70% for some most of the models except for the undersampling, Cluster Centroid Undersampling and the combination (Over and Under) Sampling where the f1 score displayed was below 57%.

+In summary, this random forest model is not good at classifying fraudulent loan applications because the model's accuracy, 0.520, and F1 score are low.

 ### Which model to use?

+The models with best metrics BalancedRandomForestClassifier, Ensemble Learning are valid candidates for sampling the data and reduce the imbalance between loan status low risk and high risk.